 Try and talk about what is happening with parents or carers, an older brother or sister or perhaps another adult that you trust.

-And if talking face to face is just too difficult at the moment, there are some really good support services online where you can be anonymous (if you need to be) and still get excellent advice.
+And if talking face to face is just too difficult at the moment, there are good support services online.
+You don't need to give away your name.

 - Talk to an expert online using Kooth.
 Kooth is a free, safe and confidential online service where you can find someone to talk to when you need it.